It's impossible to say how long it takes to get pregnant because it's different for each woman.

 - disorders of the reproductive system, such as infections, blocked fallopian tubes, endometriosis or a low sperm count

 Some of these factors affect either women or men.
-In around 40% of infertile couples, there's a problem with both the man and woman.

 Read more detailed information about the causes of infertility.